markstringer-dti/markstringer-dti.github.io/dti.md

 Maybe you're thinking: "My software development project is in trouble.
 It's already cost millions of pounds.
 I can't any way out of this that doesn't cost millions more.
 The last thing that I need is some dreamy guff about pirate ships and trenches, fruit and flowers."

-But this book provides its readers with something, solid, nutritious, and sustaining.
+But this book tries to provide something, solid, nutritious, and sustaining.
 It sets out ways of seeing projects, those points of view that Alan Kay talks about.
 The contention of this book is that this is what you need when your project looks impossible - different points of view.
 It offers the genuine possibility of knowing what you're doing.
 And once you know what you're doing, once you have the right way of seeing, the right idea, a lot of things that previously seemed impossible can seem a lot less so.

 ### Why now?
 Ok, you might think.
 OK, I get it, seeing things in a different way, is useful.
 But this project has some specific problems.
 I just want to fix them.
 I don't have time to kick everything up in the air and philosophise.
 Maybe we could do this another time.